Dolany nad Vltavou: Administrative division

+Etymology

+The name Dolany is derived from the Czech word důl (in Old Czech written as dól), i.e. 'valley'.
+In 2016, the municipality changed its name to Dolany nad Vltavou ('Dolany upon the Vltava').

 Geography

 Dolany nad Vltavou is located about 17 km southeast of Mělník and 13 km north of Prague.
 It lies in the Prague Plateau.
-The municipality is situated on the left bank of the Vltava River in the place, where the rocky valley of the Vltava ends and begins a plain typical for the confluence of the rivers Vltava and Elbe.
-The highest point of the municipality has an elevation of 273 m.
+The municipality is situated on the left bank of the Vltava River, in the place where the rocky valley of the Vltava ends and begins a plain typical for the confluence of the rivers Vltava and Elbe.
+The highest point of the municipality is at 273 m above sea level.

 History

 The first written mention of Dolany is from 1318.
 Debrno was first mentioned in 1437.

-In 2016, the municipality changed its name to Dolany nad Vltavou.